- Identify the impact of workplace noise on your hearing

 Engineering controls include:

-- Placing a barrier between the noise source and employee(s), such as sound walls or curtains
+- Placing a shield or barrier between the noise source and employee(s)

 Administrative controls include:

-- Limiting the amount of time a person spends at a noise source.
+- Limiting the amount of time a worker is exposed to noise

 Hearing Protection Devices

-Hearing protection devices protect the ears are should be used when noise levels exceed 90 decibels.
+Hearing protection should be used when noise levels exceed 90 decibels.
 If an employee already suffers from hearing loss, hearing protection devices should be used when noise levels reach 85 decibels.

 Three types of hearing protection are commonly available: